System environment (Hostname, DNS etc)

 After installation you will see HTTP port 80 is listening on the server.

-Create a configuration file for Apache, in which myvps.com should be used as the server name.
-This is quite simple, for example, the configuration file is /etc/apache2/sites-enabled/myvps.conf, with the content:
+Create configuration files for Apache, in which myvps.com and mail.myvps.com should be used as server names.
+For example, the configuration files in /etc/apache2/sites-enabled/ have the following contents.

 <VirtualHost *:80>